Data Transmission Media

 Immunity to

-– Optical fibre transmissions are not affected
+electromagnetic interference:– Optical fibre transmissions are not affected

 by magnetic or electrical interference.